apache/flink/docs/dev/table/connect.zh.md

   'format.quote-character' = '"',         -- optional: single character for string values, empty by default
   'format.comment-prefix' = '#',          -- optional: string to indicate comments, empty by default
-  'format.ignore-first-line' = 'false',   -- optional: boolean flag to ignore the first line, by default it is not skipped 'format.ignore-parse-errors' = 'true'   -- optional: skip records with parse error instead of failing by default )
+  'format.ignore-first-line' = 'false',   -- optional: boolean flag to ignore the first line, by default it is not skipped 'format.ignore-parse-errors' = 'true',  -- optional: skip records with parse error instead of failing by default 'format.empty-column-as-null' = 'true'  -- optional: treat empty column as null, false by default )
 {% endhighlight %}
 </div>